SF City Council passes Pride Month resolution by 5-3 vote

 SIOUX FALLS, S.D.
 (KELO) — The Sioux Falls City Council approved a resolution recognizing Pride Month on Tuesday, but with a five to three vote, not everyone on the council was in favor of the move.

-“All we are asking is to give them recognition,” Melissa McCulley of Sioux Falls said.
+“All we are asking is to give them recognition,” Melissa McCauley of Sioux Falls said.
 “We’re not asking for anything else.”

 “I do sit on the Sioux Falls Pride board, and I have since 2019, but I wanted to let you all know that we do as an organization serve over 9,000 people annually and our festival reaches people statewide,” Rachel Polan said.